-The pharmacy directory lists our in-network pharmacies.
+The Pharmacy Directory networkhealth.com/find-a-pharmacy lists our in-network pharmacies.
 In-network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
 You can use the Pharmacy Directory to find the in-network pharmacy you want to use.
 See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.